chittur/distributed-and-gui-demo-java/ReadMe.md

 - ✅ Publishes test results and interactive coverage visualization
 - ✅ Creates downloadable build artifacts

+#### Self-Hosted Agent Setup
+The pipeline is configured for self-hosted agents and uses a Windows batch script (`jacoco-to-cobertura.bat`) for code coverage conversion.
+The batch script extracts real coverage data from JaCoCo XML and generates proper Cobertura format with actual line numbers for enhanced Azure DevOps visualization.

+No additional dependencies are required - the pipeline works out of the box with Java and Maven.

 ## Diagrams

 ### Class Diagram